davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 ## TESTING
 As this was a redesign project, we carried over most of the functionality from the existing dashboard.
 Our aim with testing was therefore to ensure this functionality had been preserved.
 One challenge we came up against was a lack of documentation for existing functionality.
 Our initial task was therefore to work closely with our business analyst to set a list of user scenarios which we needed to check.
 This massively improved our process for the future.
+Due to time constraints and a lack of willing customers to test the design with, we are also still in the process of collecting feedback on the dashboard, which will be encouraged through a feedback button and survey form on the main side bar.

 ## REFLECTION
 It was great to work on this project at a new company, and contribute to improving process at a busy startup.
 This is an ongoing project, and after we release the dashboard, our attention is shifting to small fixes that still need doing and new sections that are being developed.
-With lots to focus on, we need to build on what we have a,ready achieved and a I would personally like to see more visual design making its way into the dashboard.
+I do see many areas for improvement and have kept a list of ideas which I consistently add to, for example I would personally like to see more of the brand update making its way into the dashboard in certain areas and would enjoy working with the marketing team to make this happen.
+I also would like to engage with customers to collect more meaningful feedback.